Jono-99/IPTPrelimAssessment2/Logbook.md

 #### Website
 - The prototype website was shown to the client, with a positive reaction.
 - Primary work on contact.html was commenced and completed.
+	- Difficulty was encountered when attempting to widen the message box, as it broke certain components of formating.
+To save time, the message box was left at the same width as the other forms.
 - Primary work on contact.php was commenced and completed.
 - preordered.php was renamed to preorder.php.
 - "Contact" and "About" were added to the header on all pages.
 - Other minor work was conducted on preorder.php and preorder.html.
 - Primary work on about.html was commenced.
 - Improvement and finalisation of the home page index.html.
-- Problem associated with pulling and pushing resolved
+- Problem associated with pulling and pushing resolved.
 #### Pamphlet
 - Finished 2 panels of the back page
 ### 20:00 - 21:00